alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 Counts can also let you draw negative conclusions.
-If you have 7 clues in one part and 10 clues in the other, you are not going to do a 1:1 matching, so you can immediately discard trying a 1:1 match and think of doing something eese.
+If you have 7 clues in one part and 10 clues in the other, you are not going to do a 1:1 matching, so you can immediately discard trying a 1:1 match and think of doing something else.

 I'd call this the numerology of the puzzle.
 At the start of a puzzle, quickly count the most salient parts of the puzzle, and keep any interesting